longjl1/Time-to-mato/docs/ui-principles.md

 - [2024-07-24] reinforced that CRUD controls should stay quiet and let spacing, contrast, and grouping carry the interface.

 - [2024-08-04] reinforced that CRUD controls should stay quiet and let spacing, contrast, and grouping carry the interface.

+- [2024-08-15] reinforced that CRUD controls should stay quiet and let spacing, contrast, and grouping carry the interface.